Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 For example, a hybrid quantum application can be defined in a high-level programming language such as C++ using the CUDAQ library.
 Those code fragments in a hybrid quantum application defined as quantum kernels will be submitted to the QRM.

 By specifying the target as MQSS at compilation time, the generated binary will orchestrate the classical and quantum resources.
 Every time a quantum kernel has to be executed, the compiled binary submits the MLIR code of the correspondent quantum kernel to the MQSS stack.
 Thus, on the MQSS side, the MLIR module is processed by the QRM, which perform **agnostic passes** (optimization passes) and **target-specific passes** (transpilation passes and lowering passes).
-The lowered code is sent to the Quantum device, results are collected and sent back to the hybrid application.
+The lowered code is sent to the Quantum device, and the results are collected and sent back to the hybrid application.

 ### Where is the code?